About Brisbane Metro

 Metro routes and stations

 Since M2 services launched in January, we’ve seen the community embrace Council’s turn-up-and-go metros.
 From 30 June, we’ll welcome the M1 route onto the bus network with permanent services from Eight Mile Plains to Roma Street.
+Plan your new metro and bus journeys on Translink's journey planner.

 Both M1 and M2 routes are high-frequency, high-capacity services, running every 5 minutes on weekdays and 24 hours on weekends.